About Union County

 Property & Public Records

-The Union County Clerk of Superior Court serves as the Register of Deeds and maintains all real property records for the county.
-The office is located at 65 Courthouse Street, Suite 2, Blairsville, GA 30512, with phone contact at (706) 439-6022.
-The Clerk's office records and maintains deeds, security deeds (mortgages), liens, lis pendens, easements, rights-of-way, plat maps, and Uniform Commercial Code (UCC) filings.
-These records are indexed by grantor, grantee, and property location to facilitate public searches.
+Union County Clerk of Superior Court is the Register of Deeds and maintains all real property records for Union County.
+The office is located at 65 Courthouse Street, Suite 2, Blairsville, GA 30512, with phone contact for The Clerk's office records and maintains deeds, security deeds (mortgages), liens, lis pendens, easements, rights-of-way, plat maps, and Uniform Commercial Code (UCC) filings.
+These records are indexed by grantor, grantee, and property location to help with public searches.

 • Union County participates in the Georgia Superior Court Clerks' Cooperative Authority (GSCCCA) real estate database, which provides online access to recorded land documents dating back many decades.